availability-icon

 Need more help deciding?

-Underneath the self-harm are often traumatic and painful life events and tumultuous emotions.
+Underneath self-harm are often traumatic and painful life events and tumultuous emotions.
 Like most people, people who cut are doing their best to survive and to express their experiences.
 They often translate their emotional pain into physical pain.
 While this offers a temporary release, long-term healing often remains out of their grasp.

 For many who self-harm, they have found the long-term healing they long for through working with a therapist who can help them identify and heal wounds as well as learn new coping mechanisms for handling difficult emotions that arise.
+If you are self-harming and are ready for a long-term solution to the pain you feel, know that Thriveworks Marietta has helped many clients find a new way.
+Reach out today for help.

 Risk Factors for Cutting